Type approvals

 In Austria, an application for type approval can be made

-The advantage for the user of the respective device is a lower administrative effort compared to individual licensing (sections 15 and 17 of the Strahlenschutzgesetz 2020 – Radiation Protection Act 2020 – StrSchG 2020).
+The advantage for the user of the respective device is a lower administrative effort compared to individual licensing according to sections 15 and 17 of the Strahlenschutzgesetz (Radiation Protection Act – StrSchG).
 By receiving the type certificate, the user is enabled to operate the device in accordance with the specifications (conditions and requirements) of the approval authority.
-In addition to the conditions and requirements explicitly stated in the typecertificate, the user is obliged to comply with all applicable radiation protection regulations from the StrSchG 2020 and the associated ordinances.
+In addition to the conditions and requirements explicitly stated in the typecertificate, the user is obliged to comply with all applicable radiation protection regulations from the StrSchG and the associated ordinances.

-Devices with a lower hazard potential may be approved as a type approval.
-All other devices must be subject to individual licensing (see chapter "Activities involving radiation sources subject to authorisation").
+Only devices with a lower hazard potential can be approved as a type approval.
+Activities with other devices are subject to licensing (see chapter "Activities involving radiation sources subject to authorisation").
 Examples of equipment that have already been approved as a type approval are electron capture detectors for gas chromatography, X-ray spectrometers, baggage scanners or food control equipment.

-For the classification of the hazard potential, the activity of the radioactive substance contained therein and the local dose rate in the environment are decisive.
+For the classification of the hazard potential, the activity of the radioactive substance contained therein and the local dose rate near the surface are decisive.
 Low hazard potential means that

-- the local dose rate of the device used at 10 cm from the surface shall not exceed 3 µSv/h, and
+• the local dose rate of the device used at 10 cm from the surface shall not exceed 3 µSv/h during opeation and

-The company placing the device on the market will report every transfer of a type-approved device to a user via the Central Source Register.
-This also applies if no radioactive substances are contained, as in the case of pure X-ray equipment, for example.
-Any transfer of the equipment by the user to another company must also be administered in the Central Source Register.
-Until 1 August 2020, this obligation to notify applied only to equipment containing radioactive sources.
+Every transfer of a type-approved device to a user must e reported via the Central Source Register.
+This also applies if no radioactive substances are contained, as in the case of X-ray equipment, for example.
+Any transfer of the equipment by the user to another company must also be reported in the Central Source Register.
 Reporting in the Central Source Register automatically results in a notification to the competent authority for the user.

 Please note

-Activity and dose rate maximum values for type approval in accordance with section 33 of the StrSchG 2020 are specified in section 21 of the Allgemeine Strahlenschutzverordnung 2020 (Radiation Protection Ordinance 2020 – AllgStrSchV 2020).
+Activity and dose rate maximum values for type approval in accordance with section 33 of the StrSchG are specified in section 21 of the Allgemeine Strahlenschutzverordnung (General Radiation Protection Ordinance – AllgStrSchV).

 Essential obligations of the holder of a type approval are:

-- The enclosure of a type certificate for each device to the user as well as operating instructions in the German language for each device.
+• The enclosure of a type certificate for each device to the user as well as operating instructions in the German language for each device.
 The type certificate is an official document and contains information on the approved use as well as the conditions and requirements for use.
-A detailed list of the contents of the design certificate is contained in section 23 paragraph 1 of the AllgStrSchV 2020.
+A detailed list of the contents of the design certificate is contained in section 23 paragraph 1 of the AllgStrSchV.

 Essential obligations of the user of a type-approved device are:

-- The device must be passed on together with the type certificate, the operating instructions and all other documents relevant to radiation protection enclosed with the device.
-It must be reported via the Central Source Register.
+• The device must be passed on together with the type certificate, the operating instructions and all other documents relevant to radiation protection enclosed with the device.
+It must also be reported in the Central Source Register.

 Enterprises affected

-- Companies wishing to place equipment on the market in Austria that may emit ionising radiation or contain radioactive substances
+• Companies wishing to place equipment on the market in Austria that may generate X-rays or contain radioactive substances

 Requirements